How to Remove Even the Yellowest Sweat Stains From White Clothes

-If you find yourself perspiring, get to a restroom, take a paper towel, and dab your underarm area.
-If you discover the underarm of your shirt is wet, don't give up.
-What you don't want to do is let the shirt sit around for a few days without attempting to clean it, says clothing expert, Steve Boorstein.
+The last thing you want to do is let a shirt with sweat stains sit around for a few days without attempting to clean it, says clothing expert Steve Boorstein (aka The Clothing Doctor).
 Yellow stains tend to take hold over time, not as a result of wearing the shirt once.
 Use a product, such as OxiClean (according to the manufacturer's instructions), immediately.
 Or create a solution of one part water to four parts dish washing detergent.
 Place the solution in a spray bottle and lightly spritz just the underarm area of the washable T-shirt.
-Take a toothbrush and gently rub the area to break up the stain.
+Use a toothbrush to rub the area gently to break up the stain.
 Let it sit for a few minutes.
 Then launder it according to the label instructions.

 For non-washable white tops, try blotting the underarm area with a small amount of water.
-(You don't want to use too much water; it could leave a ring.)
-Take the top to the dry cleaner.
+(You don't want to use too much water, which it could leave a ring.)
+A last, but very helpful, resort?
+Take your top to the dry cleaner.